Start the reversing into a side road manoeuvre two to three car lengths away from the road you intend to turn into.

-Hitting the kerb will not result in automatic failure - not as long as the examiner concludes that you did so due to minor error of judgment, and sees that you took proper action to correct the error.
+Hitting the kerb will not result in automatic failure - not as long as the examiner concludes you did so due to a minor error of judgment and sees that you took proper action to correct the error.
 If the examiner concludes you mounted the kerb because you had no idea what you were doing or had lost control of the car, you will fail.

 When you want to turn your car around but there are no convenient places on left, you will need to

 Select the turning where you can perform the manoeuvre in a safe, legal, and convenient manner.
 Use the MSM routine and take up a position as if you were turning right.
 If there are other road users around you, you may need to delay indicating right, as otherwise, they may think you are turning right.

 Wait for any oncoming traffic at the point of turn and look into the road for any obstructions that would make your manoeuvre unsafe.
 Steer over to the right and stop a foot or so away from the kerb and about two or three car lengths past the corner.
 Remove your seatbelt if this helps you get a better view behind and, if you need to, open your window so you can get a better look at the kerb.

 Put the car into reverse gear.
 Remember, you are manoeuvring on the wrong side of the road so take extra care.
 Keep looking round, and be prepared to react to other road users.
 When it is safe to do so, move slowly back.
 You should look over your left shoulder as you approach the corner, but look round to the right regularly to check your position and judge when to turn.

 Just before turning, look all around again, remembering that the front of your car will swing out as you steer right.
 Look over your shoulder as you steer and follow the kerb.
 How much steering you need will depend on how sharp the corner is.